 The Smith Creek Park TRACK Trail was made possible through a grant from Kids in Parks and the North Carolina Recreation & Park Association (NCRPA).

 Parks & Gardens has partnered with the New Hanover County Library to bring you Park Pages, also known as, Little Free Libraries.
-Park Pages are located at Arrowhead, Hugh MacRae, Kings Grant, Northern Regional Park and Smith Creek Parks where visitors are encouraged to “take a book” and “leave a book.”
+Park Pages are located at Arrowhead, Kings Grant, Long Leaf, Northern Regional, Ogden, Smith Creek Parks and Pages Creek Park Preserve where visitors are encouraged to “take a book” and “leave a book.”
 Park Pages is part of the Little Free Library movement whose mission is “to promote literacy and the love of reading by building free book exchanges worldwide and to build a sense of community as we share skills, creativity and wisdom across generations.”
 There are currently over 32,000 Little Free Libraries around the world.

 Become a Parks Star by completing a fun-filled activity book while learning about New Hanover County Parks!
 Upon completion of the age-appropriate workbook, you will receive a certificate and prize.
 Parks Stars will receive email newsletters, additional activities and invitations to upcoming Parks & Gardens events and programs.

 There are two levels of Youth Parks Stars (click the link below to print the workbook):

 Printed Parks Stars workbooks may also be picked up at the Parks & Gardens office at the Government Center.

 StoryWalk® encourages both family literacy and physical activity by posting pages from a children’s book along a path or walking trail.
 Families walk along the trail, reading a page at a time together and interacting with the story and with each other.

 Long Leaf Park– Bug Safari by Bob Barner